 Recline Adjuster Stuck

-I suspect that the next section (and the section above) are in direct relation to the fact that on our seat, the recline adjuster kept getting stuck.
+I suspect that the next section (and the section above) is in direct relation to the fact that on our seat, the recline adjuster kept getting stuck.
 After some discussion with the manufacturer, I finally found something that worked: I had to squeeze the handle with both hands and lean on the seat’s shell with my upper body to release the adjuster.
 That seemed to release whatever mechanism was stuck and the recline adjuster flowed freely between positions for a while after that.

 However, it wasn’t too long before that free flowing stopped and the handle got stuck in the forward facing position again.
 The big difference in this case was that I knew how to release it.